karttur/reprap/_posts/2019/2019-12-12-reprap-blender-rudder-part1.markdown

 ## Introduction

 Creating complex forms in <span class='app'>Blender</span> that involves twisting, dragging or otherwise distorting a basic shape is tricky to do using scripting.
-Instead you attach a lattice over your original form and then interactively massage individual, or grouped, nodes from the lattice and the original form will follow.
+Instead you can attach a lattice over your original shape and then interactively massage individual, or grouped, nodes from the lattice and the original form will follow.
 In this tutorial I show how to create a rudder for a kayak starting from a cylinder.

 ## Start Blender with clean view